Security Management System Details

 The settings for Fraud Criteria Handling determine what action will be performed on a referral based on whether the referral was flagged as potentially being fraudulent.

 Settings in this section are able to downgrade the existing moderation status of a referral (i.e. from Approved > Pending, and Pending > Denied).

 The settings options for Fraud Criteria Handling include:

-Ignore - This setting will take no action based on fraud criteria, and all referrals will be left with the Default Status.
-(This is the default setting for all programs)
+Take no action -- This setting will take no action based on fraud criteria, and all referrals will be left with the Default Status.
+This is the default setting for all programs.

 After passing through all three core components of the moderation process each referral is moved into one of three "pools" based on its moderation status.